 Our eye is the organ of sight that collects information about our surroundings, and the brain interprets a mental picture of what we see [1].
-Therefore, Most of our impressions of the world and our memories of it are primarily based on sight [2].
+Therefore, most of our impressions of the world and our memories of it are primarily based on sight [2].
 The strength of the hyperpolarizing output signal for rods and cones is proportional to the intensity of light [3].
 Chemical reactions that occur in the photosensitive pigments present in rods and cones lead to the formation of electrical activity in the retina and the generation of impulses (AP), which are transmitted via the optic nerve [4].
 If there is any defect in the structure and physiology of the visual system, it will lead to visual impairment [3].

-Depending on the World Health Organization(WHO) classification, visual impairment (VI) is determined as presenting visual acuity (PVA)<6/12 in the better eye, and PVA in the better eye of<3/60 is classified as blindness [5].
-This is achieved by measuring visual acuity (VA) via the Snellen chart at a distance of 6 meters (m) and visual acuity would be recorded as the smallest line in which the individual being tested can identify the letters correctly [6].
+Depending on the World Health Organization (WHO) classification, visual impairment (VI) is determined as presenting visual acuity (PVA)<6/12 in the better eye, and PVA in the better eye of<3/60 is classified as blindness [5].
+This is achieved by measuring visual acuity (VA) via the Snellen chart at a distance of 6 meters (m), and visual acuity would be recorded as the smallest line in which the individual being tested can identify the letters correctly [6].

-Visual impairment, is a main public Health concern that can negatively affect the quality of life (QOL) and compromise the socioeconomic status of an individual, the society and the country at large [7].
-Approximately 89% of the visually impaired people, ranging from low vision to blindness, live in developing nations, particularly in Sub-Saharan Africa [8].
+Visual impairment is a main public health concern that can negatively affect the quality of life (QOL) and compromise the socioeconomic status of an individual, the society, and the country at large [7].
+Approximately 89% of visually impaired people live in developing nations, with 37.58% in Ethiopia [8].
 Since welding is a widely used practice in developing countries, including Ethiopia, it is the most intense artificial source of invisible and visible optical radiation that can impair human vision [9].
-Long-term exposure to ultraviolet radiation is associated with conditions like pterygia, pinguecula, band-shaped keratopathy, and climatic droplet keratopathy [10].
+Long-term exposure to ultraviolet radiation is associated with conditions like pterygia, pinguecula, band-shaped keratopathy, and climatic droplet keratopathy $\frac{[10]}{}$ .

 Visual impairment profoundly influences the quality of life, financial strain, declines in social integration, productivity, and increased dependence [11].
-This leads to limitations in all areas of life and, particularly, vision-related quality of life will be compromised [12].
-Previous studies have revealed that welders' age, sex, income, educational status [6][9][13][14], alcohol conception, cigarette smoking [15], work experience, use of eye PPE, workplace policy concerning the use of eye PPE, type of welding, duration of work, training [16][17][18] were affecting visual impairment[19][20][21].
+This leads to limitations in all areas of life, and particularly, vision-related quality of life will be compromised [12].
+Previous studies have revealed that welders' age, sex, income, educational status [6][9][13][14], alcohol consumption, cigarette smoking [15], work experience, use of eye PPE, workplace policy concerning the use of eye PPE, type of welding, duration of work, training [16][17][18] were affecting visual impairment[19][20][21].

 Even if a visual impairment is caused by different factors, the traumatic condition is listed as a major cause of VI among welders due to the possibility of flying metal and the emission of ultraviolet rays (UVR).
-UV-rays cause corneal ulcers and other ocular abnormalities that lead the welding workers to be visually impaired [12][9].
-In different countries, research shows that they have a law enforcing welders to use eye PPE and have awareness-creating training for welders [9][20][22].
+UV rays cause corneal ulcers and other ocular abnormalities that lead welding workers to be visually impaired [12][9].
+In different countries, research shows that they have laws enforcing welders to use eye PPE and have awareness-creating training for welders [9][20].

-But in Ethiopia, there is a gap in awareness creating training for welders on what and why they use PPE to prevent eye injury from welding activities.
-Even though the majority of visual impairment studies have been conducted in Ethiopia, VI among welders has been given little attention.
+However, in Ethiopia, there is a gap in awarenesscreating training for welders on what and why they use PPE to prevent eye injury from welding activities.
+Even though there are visual impairment studies conducted in the country, VI among welders has been given little attention.
 Therefore, the current study aims to assess the prevalence of VI and associated factors among welders in the West Shewa zone, Oromia Region, Ethiopia, 2022.